aaronweaver/PyAppSpider/README.md

 Saves vulnerabilities for a client to an XML file.

-`./AppSpider.py --client "<client name>" --vulns-summary --output-file output/vulnssummer.xml`
+`./AppSpider.py --client "<client name>" --vulns-summary --output-file output/vulnssummary.xml --scan-id scan-guid`

 Return scans for a client.